Industry insiders believed that by the end of 2018 there would be around 200,000 electric cars on the roads - but were they right?

 Disadvantages of electric cars

 It’s important to acknowledge that while electric cars are better for the environment, they still present problems.
+If you want to have the biggest impact, perhaps you could look into the alternatives to owning a car – what about car sharing?

 While electric cars don’t emit exhaust fumes, they do use batteries which can emit toxic fumes.
 Most electricity used to power electric vehicles is generated from non-renewable energy sources, which can have a negative impact on both our health and the environment.